hepplerj/Dissertation/ch1.dissertation.Heppler.md

 industries as the contamination of water caused steadily-increasing dieoffs that made the raising and harvesting of molluscan fisheries unprofitable.[^67]

-The orchards introduced additional modifications to the environment.
-In the late 1880s, the invention of a spray pump by John Bean of Los Gatos allowed growers to control pests and insects more easily.[^68] The orchards also clouded the skies with soot.
+The orchards also clouded the skies with soot.
 Orchardists employed the use of smudgepots---a device comprised of a basin that held kerosene and a chimney-like pipe emerging roughly five feet high---to warm orchard fields and prevent frosts from damaging fruits.
 Usually lit and burned through the duration of the night, the smudgepots cast smoke and oily soot into the air.
 Californians recalled waking up after cool nights to find themselves covered in an oily film from the kerosene burners, and children were loathe to arrive at school with "smudge face."[^69]

 ![Smudging in orchards to prevent frosts from damaging fruits.
 Reproduced from Jared Farmer, *Trees in Paradise: A California History* (New York: W. W. Norton